George, South Africa: Timber industry

 From the beginning of European colonisation in South Africa in 1652, timber and the provision of various woods was of paramount importance for the survival of the settlers.
 Once forest areas near the present Cape Town were exhausted, the search for more timber continued along the coast.

 The great forests of the Southern Cape were discovered as early as 1711, but because of their inaccessibility it was only in 1776 that the Dutch East India Company established a timber post where George is today.
 From 1772 there was a gradual influx of settlers intent on making a living from the forests.
 These were mostly descendants of the Dutch settlers.
 In early days the lives and livelihood of the people revolved around the timber industry and the rich forests in the vicinity and it remained a quiet outpost.
-It was the dramatic improvement of communications – the roads, rail and air links eclipsing the ox-wagons and coastal steamers of the 19th century - that exposed other charms and resources of the region and resulted in unprecedented growth for the town.
+It was the dramatic improvement of communications – the roads, rail and air links eclipsing the ox-wagons and coastal steamers of the 19th century – that exposed other charms and resources of the region and resulted in unprecedented growth for the town.

 Early woodcutters and their families lived in forest clearings where they evolved into a closely knit community where intermarriage was common.
 The men were thin and wiry, but they were also tough and strong with an incredible skill in felling, sawing and handling timber.

 The utilization of the forest trees led to such industries as furniture and wagon making.
 By 1910 several large sawmills had been established in the district.
 Timber for export was transported to coastal ports by ox wagon.

 Woodcutters: 1900–1940

 After the ostrich feather slump and a severe drought in the Karoo during the early part of the 20th century, many "bywoners" found themselves without work.
 Rather than stay in an arid region they crossed the Outeniqua mountains to find a livelihood in the forests.

 Forest settlements, such as Karatara and Bergplaas (1922) were started and many of the "dangerous" working-class people from the Transvaal were moved to these settlements.
 They were, however, a minority group, as most of the woodcutters lived outside these settlements.
 A small number were descendants of British immigrants who could find no other means of livelihood.
-There were also a small number of Italian immigrants who had been brought to the area from Turin in 1879, as part of a scheme to start a silk industry in the Knysna area.
+There were also a small number of Italian immigrants who had been brought to the area from Turin in 1879, as part of a scheme to start a silk industry in the Knysna area, namely Gouna.
 It turned out to be a complete failure due to the lack of mulberry trees.
 Finding themselves without work some of these Italians drifted into the forests and joined the woodcutting community.

 Sons were considered to be an economic asset as, at the age of around 14 or 15, after very little schooling, they could assist their fathers in the forest.
 The majority of these sons eventually became woodcutters themselves.

 The Forest Act of 1913 required all woodcutters to be registered.
 In 1939 all remaining woodcutters were removed from the forests and given a government pension.